Radar warning of Pearl Harbor attack

 On the morning of 7 December 1941 the SCR-270 radar at the Opana Radar Site on northern Oahu detected a large number of aircraft approaching from the north.
 This information was conveyed to Fort Shafter’s Intercept Center.
 The report was dismissed by Lieutenant Kermit Tyler who assumed that it was a scheduled flight of aircraft from the continental United States.
-The radar had in fact detected the first wave of Japanese Navy aircraft about to launch the attack on Pearl Harbor.
+The radar had in fact detected the first wave of Japanese Navy aircraft launching the attack on Pearl Harbor.

 Attack on Pearl Harbor

 On 6 December 1941, Private Joseph P. McDonald arrived for his 05:00 shift to relieve his tent mate and fellow staffer, Private Richard Schimmel, at Fort Shafter's Intercept Center.
 The center served as the tracking center for the US Army Air Corps (USAAC)'s radar monitoring, then a new technology.
 It used five radar systems located across Oahu.
 For several weeks, Intercept Center staff had been on high alert because military intelligence had not been able to locate the Imperial Japanese Navy's whereabouts.
 At 04:00 7 December 1941, USAAC radar plotters arrived to operate radars for their scheduled 04:00 to 07:00 shift.
 After the radar plotters left the Intercept Center at 07:00 to eat breakfast, McDonald remained at his post beyond his 06:00 schedule until his shift replacement, Schimmel, arrived from breakfast.